-A growing trend in retail has been the implementation of customer-based check out processes.
-Manual check out stations are becoming a staple and grocery stores and now anyone with an iOS Apple mobile device may be able to complete a purchase without swiping a card in a store.
-This has significant implications for high risk businesses and underscores the need for merchants to get approved for a high risk merchant account.
+A growing trend in retail has been the implementation of customer-based checkout processes.
+Manual check-out stations are becoming a staple and grocery stores and now anyone with an iOS Apple mobile device may be able to complete a purchase without swiping a card in a store.
+This has significant implications for high-risk businesses and underscores the need for merchants to get approved for a high-risk merchant account.

 SelfPay is a new app developed by Digital Retail Apps that allows a customer to complete a purchase in a store’s aisles rather than at a cashier.
 All a customer needs to do is download the app, create an account, and register a payment method for a card from either MasterCard or Visa.

 The benefit for retailers is that customers will be able to complete a purchase immediately after finding a product they want to purchase thus reducing the number of “showroom” shoppers-shoppers that only go to the store’s location for pricing and then return home to purchase online.
-A customer simply needs to activate GPS tracking so the app recognizes the store they are in and then scan individual items into their phone for product information and pricing; at which point they can complete their purchase electronically.
+A customer simply needs to activate GPS tracking so the app recognizes the store they are in and then scans individual items into their phone for product information and pricing; at which point they can complete their purchase electronically.

-Trends in POS technology and apps indicate that the future of retail may revolve around customers-as-cashiers in most retail situations.
-As payment processes and transactions increasingly move beyond the realm of cash, high risk businesses will need more than ever to open a high risk merchant account in order to run their business.
-Finding approval for a high risk merchant account will become among if not the top priority for any high risk business.
+Trends in POS technology and apps indicate that the future of retail may revolve around customers as cashiers in most retail situations.
+As payment processes and transactions increasingly move beyond the realm of cash, high-risk businesses will need more than ever to open a high-risk merchant account in order to run their business.
+Finding approval for a high-risk merchant account will become among if not the top priority for any high-risk business.